 Global Leaders and Mentors facilitates the inclusion of Missouri State University's global community through lifelong friendships, leadership development, and mentorship.

 The purpose of GLaM is to create a global community where every Bear feels welcomed, valued, and engaged in all aspects of campus life.
 To achieve this purpose this organization will promote engagement and interaction between citizens of all nations, while incorporating Missouri State University’s pillars of public affairs.

 GLaM members enjoy many benefits:

-- Cultural competence training
+- Cultural competence, cross-cultural communication, and leadership training

 - Opportunity to meet new friends from all over the world